Dates: February 27 - March 4, 2018 (Tuesday to Sunday)

 Trip Leaders: Eda Kadar, ekadar AT telus.net, Beverley Maxwell, bj_maxwell AT hotmail.com

-This trip is fully booked.
-To put your name on a waiting list, please contact the Trip Leaders.
+If you are interested in registering for this trip, there may be space available.
+Please contact the Trip Leaders.
 The cancellation date (to obtain a full refund) is January 25, 2018.

 Providing an exciting start to our 6-day trip to the West Kootenay's, we will ski China Ridge near Princeton on Day 1 (dependent upon snow conditions).
 Note that China Ridge is best for classic skiing!
 We then head to Osoyoos where we will overnight at the Best Western.
 The following morning, we travel to Trail skiing enroute at Paulson Recreation Area (the home of the Castlegar Ski Club).
 On Day 3 we enjoy the 40 km of trails maintained by the Blackjack Ski Club.
 Afterwards skiers have the option of visiting the historic town of Rossland.
 Day 4 will find us enjoying the slopes at Nelson Nordic Ski Club.
 After our ski day we bus to Ainsworth Hot Springs to soak in the hotsprings and then dine in Nelson at its superb restaurants before heading back to our hotel.
 Day 5 offers 2 options: cross-country skiing at Black Jack or downhill skiing at the world-class Red Mountain Resort.
 Alternatively, skiers can enjoy a half-day of skiing at Black Jack and then head to Rossland to stroll through the town site, checking out it's charming shops and historic buildings.
 On our final day of the trip we ski once again at Paulson Recreation Area (Castlegar Nordic Ski Club) prior to "back on the bus" for our 8 hour journey to Vancouver.